ENDORSED:

 BILL RAMOS

-FOR STATE REPRESENTATIVE
+FOR STATE SENATE

 SAFE & AFFORDABLE COMMUNITIES